 Overview of Research

-Upper-limb arm weakness is a common disability for individuals that have suffered from stroke, leading to degraded quality of life, and difficulty with independent living.
+Upper-limb arm weakness is a common disability for individuals who have suffered from stroke, leading to degraded quality of life, and difficulty with independent living.
 Rehabilitation of the weakened upper-limb is therefore desired, however, conventional rehabilitation techniques have limited efficacy, therefore new interventions are being researched to address this problem.

 Existing literature reports that creating an artificial link between a person’s movement and sound, also known as movement sonification, is a promising mechanism to improve rehabilitation outcomes, that requires further investigation.
 Such a mechanism requires a system to track a person’s movement, analyse the movement data, convert that data to an interpretable audio format, and play that sound back to the person.
 At present such a system is not available commercially.